SDWebImage/SDWebImage/Docs/SDWebImage-5.0-Migration-guide.md

 #### Customization

-In 5.0, we refactor our framework architecture, to allow it easy to customize for advanced user, without breaking anything or create their fork.
-We introduce [Custom Cache](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#custom-cache-50), [Custom Loader](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#custom-loader-50), and make current [Custom Coder](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#custom-coder-420) works better for these developers.
+In 5.0, we refactor our framework architecture with many aspect.
+This make our framework easier to customize for advanced user, without hook anything or create their fork.
+We introduce [Custom Cache](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#custom-cache-50) to control detailed cache loading behavior, and separate the memory cache & disk cache implementation.
+We introduce [Custom Loader](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#custom-loader-50) to allow custom loading from your own source (which even not need to be on network).
+And also, we change current [Custom Coder](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#custom-coder-420) to works better for custom image decoder/encoder and animated image.

+#### View Indicator
+In 5.0, we refactor the current image loading indicator API.
+To use a better and extensible API for both iOS/tvOS/macOS.
+Which is suitable for easy usage for provide a loading view during the image loading process.
+See [View Indicator](https://github.com/rs/SDWebImage/wiki/How-to-use#use-view-indicator-50) for more detailed information.

 #### FLAnimatedImage support moved to a dedicated plugin repo